-AS9110- It is critical that you support your airworthiness operations with a thorouhly vetted calibration prgram.
+AS9110- It is critical that you support your airworthiness operations with a thoroughly vetted calibration program.
 What is your selection process for a calibration vendor?
 Do you require ISO17025 accreditation?

 AS9115- How are handling your calibration asset management?
 Document control?
 With the advent of more cloud based programs cybersecurity measures must be in place to ensure records integrity.

-AS9120-Inspection is a crtical peice in the prevention of counterfeit parts.
+AS9120-Inspection is a critical piece in the prevention of counterfeit parts.
 Is your current calibration schedule adequate?
 How are you determining calibration intervals?

-The IAQG (International Areospace Quality Group) has an excellent synopsis of the changes that will be rolled out.
+The IAQG (International Aerospace Quality Group) has an excellent synopsis of the changes that will be rolled out.

 If you are not using an ISO 17025 accredited calibration company you may want to learn more about the difference between ISO9001 or ISO17025 accreditation.

 The reality is not every ISO 17025 accredited calibration laboratory is capable and competent to perform your specific calibration.
-A calibration laboratory's competence is stated in their Scope of Accreditation.
+A calibration laboratory competence is stated in their Scope of Accreditation.